-There are a number of all-suite hotel chains (also known as extended-stay hotels), offering digs that are noticeably larger than a typical standard room and blessed with a better floor plan.
+There are a number of all-suite hotel chains (also known as extended-stay hotels) that offer accommodations that are noticeably larger than a typical standard room and blessed with a better floor plan.
 Typically, you can expect separate sleeping and living areas, sometimes separated by a partition or a door.
-In the living area, there will be a pullout sofa and at minimum a small refrigerator, microwave, and sink.
+In the living area, there will be a pull-out sofa and at minimum a small refrigerator, microwave, and sink.

 - When searching for accommodation for five (or more), the most economical options will be those places where five people are allowed in a single guestroom, which may be perfectly adequate when kids are small.

-- All-suite hotels and extended-stay properties are a notch up in pricing, but you get more space and a more convenient floorplan than a standard room.
+- All-suite hotels and extended-stay properties are a notch up in pricing, but you get more space and a more convenient floorplan compared to a standard room.
 It's almost always cheaper than opting for two adjoining standard rooms or a suite in a typical hotel.

 - If you need to book two adjoining rooms at a hotel or resort, look for a discount for the second room.
 Many places offer a discount of 50 percent for families.